Rustic furniture: Style

-Harvey H. Kaiser in his article "The Adirondack Rustic Style" published in 1983 at The Old-House Journal argues that however “some link the style to European influences (particularly Apline chalets)... fundamentally, it’s the logical, inevitable convergence of local craft traditions and readily available materials.”
+Harvey H. Kaiser in his article "The Adirondack Rustic Style" published in 1983 at The Old-House Journal argues that however "some link the style to European influences (particularly Apline chalets)... fundamentally, it's the logical, inevitable convergence of local craft traditions and readily available materials."
 As such various rustic styles reflect the personality of their maker, with techniques such as chip carving, silver or gold brushwork, milk paint, peeled bark and other decorative enhancements.

 Rustic furniture can sometimes refer to furniture displaying a distinct lack of craftsmanship involved.
 Quite often, you will find untreated/minimally-treated logs sold off as 'rustic' pieces of furniture commanding prices vastly in excess of their more modern, polished looking counterparts.
 Whilst some may say more of the raw material is utilized in the crafting of more 'solid' looking pieces of furniture, it may also be argued that the labour costs involved in the manufacturing of such pieces indicates a vast inflation of sold unit prices, if fully taking into consideration actual costs of labour time and raw materials involved.
 It widens the definition of the word 'furniture' from that of a well crafted, polished-looking product derived from a raw material, to almost any sample of raw material or timber minimally shaped to fulfill the basic purpose of the named furniture type (e.g. untreated sawn tree stump sold as a rustic coffee or bedside table).

+In the world of rustic furniture, creativity knows no bounds, and the incorporation of additional materials such as metal, epoxy resin, and leather has become a common practice.
+These materials can add a touch of uniqueness and elegance to rustic pieces, further expanding the realm of possibilities in this distinct style of furniture design.

 A recent trend in rustic furniture design is recycling pallets to make furniture.